altocodenl/TODIS/readme.md

 The error element saves us a **lot** of conditional logic.
 In the example above, it saves us from writing every call to check every value to see if it is an error or not, and if it is, to call `report`.
 If we wanted to make that dynamic, we would have to pass a call to handle the error (`report`) into each of the calls, starting with `make cake`, then `mix` and `bake`, even `chocolate`, `flour` and `butter`!
 That will quickly turn a beautiful sequence into a brittle eyesore.

-You might be thinking: if computesr are so fast and so precise, why do they have errors at all?
+You might be thinking: if computers are so fast and so precise, why do they have errors at all?
 That's a great question.
 I believe that we should have an asymptotic attitude towards error (which means that we're working to make them exponentially less likely as time goes by -- more on this in the Quality section below).
 However, errors are still a reality of DIS, particularly when you interact with less reliable DIS (which will happen a lot of the time).

 Rich Hickey [takes it further](https://www.youtube.com/watch?v=ROor6_NGIWU&ab_channel=ClojureTV) and argues that what distinguishes a language from a system is that, in systems, errors are an unavoidable part of the landscape.
 Probably anyone with any practical experience writing systems will agree with that statement.